 For those not used to driving in the UK, a roundabout (or traffic circle) can be very daunting.
 We have spent many a morning after breakfast trying to explain how they work.
 The basic rule is that you always stop before entering a roundabout and you always give way to traffic coming from your right.
 If in doubt wait until there is a good gap before entering the roundabout and always give a clear indication of where you intend to exit.
 If you spot your exit late, don’t try to turn off quickly, just go around again and get it at the second (or third) attempt.

 If you want to get properly ready to drive in the UK you can familiarise yourself with the rules for driving by checking out the Highway Code

 Have a Mobile Phone

-In all but the remotest locations Scotland has good mobile phone coverage, and as public telephone kiosks are become rarer you will be grateful for the convenience.
+In all but the remotest locations Scotland has good mobile phone coverage, and as public telephone kiosks have become rarer you will be grateful for the convenience.
 We recommend you bring your mobile/cell phone with you, or you can buy one when you are here – a basic pay as you go phone can be purchased for around £25.00 (or even less) and many shops sell “top up” vouchers for calls.

 Pre-book the things on your ‘Must See’ List

 Scotland in the height of summer can be incredibly busy.
 Major events like the Edinburgh Military Tattoo, Belladrum Tartan Heart Festival and T in the Park, to name but a few, need to be booked well in advance to avoid disappointment.

 Also, don’t risk just turning up at the ferry port hoping to catch a ferry to one of our many islands as you may be disappointed!
 You should also think about pre-booking for key visitor attractions such as Edinburgh or Stirling Castles, or if you want to enjoy the 3D and interactive elements at the Battle of Bannockburn site.
 At the very least pre-booking can save you a lot of time otherwise spent waiting in line.